 4. Case.
 There will be a case study that involve applications of lecture concepts and Excel analyses to business problems.
-You will work on the case in teams of 5, and I will provide you with a dataset with structured guidelines for analysis.
+You will work on the case in teams of 4-5, and I will provide you with a dataset with structured guidelines for analysis.
 Each student is expected to prepare an individual analysis plan and conduct analyses.
 Individual analyses also need to be submitted to me.
 Then, team members will discuss their results and write up the final case report together.

 After teams are established (at week 13), schedule meetings and distribute a detailed assignment timeline as soon as possible.
 If a team member does not act accordingly to the team plan, he/she can be dismissed from the team.
 Then that member will work on his/her own (which is not recommended).
+In addition, peer-evaluation will be performed, and taken into account in the final grade of the project.
 More instructions will be provided.
 Late submissions will not be accepted.